florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 Finally, plugin systems are explained as a software architecture model.

 == Instruction set architectures
-In the field of structured computer organization Tanenbaum defines a instruction set architecture (ISA) as a level in a multilayered computer system @tanenbaum-structured.
+In his book "Structured Computer Organization"@tanenbaum-structured Tanenbaum defines an instruction set architecture (ISA) as a level in a multilayered computer system.
-The ISA level defines a machine language with a fixed set of instructions @tanenbaum-structured.
+The ISA level defines a machine language with a fixed set of instructions.
 According to Tanenbaum the ISA level then acts as a common interface between the hardware and software.
-This allows software in the form of ISA instructions to manipulate the hardware @tanenbaum-structured.
+This allows software in the form of ISA instructions to manipulate the hardware.
 Software written in a higher level machine language (Assembly, C, Java, ...) can not be executed directly by the hardware.
 Instead higher level machine codes are compiled to ISA machine code or interpreted by a program, that is present in ISA machine code itself @tanenbaum-structured.

+// TODO Move ISA figure here and only lightly explain it later.

 == WebAssembly
 === Overview